 Sophomores are responsible for 10 hours of volunteer service plus a reflection paper.
-The hours may be accomplished by service for Providence Catholic (up to 5 hours), for their church or for any legitimate community charity (approved in advance by the Sophomore A.C.T.S.
+The hours may be accomplished by service for PCHS (up to 5 hours), for their church or for any legitimate community charity (approved in advance by the Sophomore A.C.T.S.
 Coordinator).
-Failure to complete either requirement will result in being locked out of the student portal and not advancing to the next grade until the requirement is completed.
+Failure to complete either requirement by the ACTS hour deadline will result in a detention and not advancing to the next grade until the requirement is completed.

-Moderator: Mrs. Amy Potempa, apotempa@providencecatholic.org
+Sophomore A.C.T.S.
+Coordinator: Mrs. Amy Potempa, apotempa@providencecatholic.org

-Juniors are responsible for 15 hours of volunteer service plus a reflection paper.
-The hours may be accomplished by service for PCHS (up to 7 hours), for their church or for any legitimate community charity (approved in advance by the Junior A.C.T.S.
-Coordinator).
-Failure to complete either requirement will result in being locked out of the student portal and not advancing to the next grade until the requirement is completed.
+Freshmen are responsible for 10 hours of volunteer service and a reflection paper.
+The hours may be accomplished by service at their home, for their church, for PCHS (up to 5 hours) or for any legitimate community charity (approved in advance by the Freshman A.C.T.S.
+Coordi-nator).
+Failure to complete either requirement by the ACTS hour deadline will result in a de-tention and not advancing to the next grade until the requirement is completed.